Jaxsbr/iblogyo/source/_posts/boxyvault-project-planning.md

 When either the project planning tooling is lacking or the use of proper task management is not enforcement, chaos can ensue.
 In scenarios like this engineers use their own approaches to tracking progress and reporting back to stakeholders.
 Without a form of standardization information gets lost, duplicated or corrupted ultimiatly resulting in poor delivery performance.

 Project planning should define how progress is tracked and reported on.
-This provides visibility success and potential blockers.
+This provides visibility on successes and potential blockers.
 This visibility is instrumental in allowing agile behavior during the projects development.

 ## My personal planning

-Since I'm working on a personal project some of typical project planning requirement are less important as I report to myselft.
-However, being organised and having visibility of what to work on when is still highly valueble.
+Since I'm working on a personal project some of typical project planning requirement are less important as I report to myself.
+However, being organised and having visibility of what to work on when is still highly valuable.

 ### How